 How DEX aggregators split your trade across liquidity pools

 An aggregator’s core weapon is its order-routing algorithm.
-1inch’s Pathfinder calculates hundreds of possible swap paths — including multi-hop routes like USDC → ETH → WBTC — in milliseconds, then splits your order across the optimal combination of pools to maximise what you actually receive.
+1inch’s Pathfinder treats the problem as a graph search — evaluating multi-hop routes like USDC → ETH → WBTC across hundreds of liquidity sources, netting off gas costs, then splitting your order across the combination of pools that maximises what you actually receive.

 A $100,000 USDC→ETH swap might route as: